jacobjma/tensorwaves/README.md

 # TensorWaves
-An object-oriented electron microscopy simulator with a tensorflow backend
+An object-oriented electron microscopy simulator with a TensorFlow backend